BallAerospace/COSMOS/_docs_v5/scripting.md

 ### tlm_variable

 The tlm_variable method reads a specified telemetry item with a variable value type.
+This method is deprecated now that tlm() itself takes a type keyword to request the type of telemetry.

 Syntax: